Double Chocolate Zucchini Muffins

 After visiting my sister last week, she handed each of my kids one of these chocolate muffins as we headed out the door.
 Walking down the sidewalk, with two silent, chocolate-faced kids, I was waiting to hear their opinion.
 When we got to the car and the last crumbs disappeared, my son shouted at the top of his lungs, “Deee-licious cupcakes!”
 And the six-going-on-sixteen-year-old voice said, “Mom, these are the best ever.”

 The zucchini continue to stack up around our house so I didn’t waste any time whipping up a batch of these Double Chocolate Muffins, using the same recipe from King Arthur flour.
 The mini food critics were right.
-These are quite possibly the best disguise zucchini you will ever find.
+These are quite possibly the best disguised zucchini you will ever find.

 Thanks to the cocoa and espresso powder, these muffins have a rich, dark chocolate flavor.
 The zucchini keeps them moist, even with a smaller amount of oil than most quick breads.
 And by using honey as a sweetener, it cuts the sugar to just 1/4-1/2 cup (depending on how sweet you like them).
 I suppose technically they are cupcakes, but you can call them muffins because they have grated zucchini in them.
 Practically health food.

-Just like the Gluten-free Chocolate Zucchini Bread, these muffins come together in one bowl.
+Just like the Gluten-Free Chocolate Zucchini Bread, these muffins come together in one bowl.
 By using a food processor, you can shred a large amount of zucchini in a short amount of time.
 Both are great time savers.

 Double Chocolate Zucchini Muffins